LLNL/radiuss-shared-ci/docs/sphinx/user_guide/components_migration.rst

 * Not ready to migrate yet
 * Require features not yet available in components

-Both approaches will be maintained in parallel for the foreseeable future.
+Both approaches will only be maintained in parallel for this release.

 Getting Help
 ------------